 Leisa Coffman is a filmmaker, singer-songwriter, screenwriter, and novelist who also happens to build and run every one of her own businesses — development, design, and deployment included.

-Leisa was raised in West Virginia, and that place hasn't left her work — it shows up in the warmth of her branding, the moon-and-light imagery that runs through everything from Luna Lumen to Robo Boho, and a bohemian sensibility that favors handmade over polished.
+Leisa was raised in West Virginia, and that place hasn't left her work — it shows up in the warmth of her branding, the moon-and-light imagery that runs through everything she makes, and a bohemian sensibility that favors handmade over polished.

 She writes the way she describes it herself: organically, "bird by bird" — one page, one scene, one song at a time, rather than working from a rigid outline.